 1 Tablespoon Hemp Hearts (Add at the end of the cooking time or sprinkle on top.)

-1 Tablespoon sunflower seeds and/or sesame seeds
+1 Tablespoon sunflower seeds and sesame seeds

 1 Tablespoon natural raw walnuts

-1 Tablespoon natural raw pecans
+1 Tablespoon raw pecans

-1 teaspoon of Nutritional Yeast (This is not brewer’s yeast.)
+One teaspoon of Nutritional Yeast (This is not brewer’s yeast.)
 It supplies B vitamins.

-1 teaspoon of Blackstrap Molasses
+One teaspoon of Blackstrap Molasses